 Thus, include real people’s reviews and pictures in your messages to:

 - Eliminate fear

 Remember to automate your process to track your campaign.
 If you notice that a specific message, link, or time isn’t working, don’t be afraid to change it.

 Persisting in error won’t bring you better results next time around.

 Skipping the campaign evaluation is a common mistake among marketing professionals.
 That doesn’t mean you should do it too.

 If you didn’t reach your goal, you want to see what went wrong and correct those mistakes.

 If you did reach your goal, you want to see what worked.
+Using Salesforce and Google analytics integration can help you better understand how your campaign is performing.
 Make sure your campaign’s success is due to this well-thought sales cadence and not other factors in the market (e.g., a competitor losing market share or an unforeseen crisis).
 Otherwise, your sales cadence might fail the next time you’re using it.

 A sales cadence is essential to help you reach your goals effectively, without wavering or being taken by surprise.
 However, you want to start with clear goals and plan everything to a T while also leaving enough flexibility to readjust.